FlyingSpringrol/Human-memory/README.md

 Just writing this one down...
 Not sure how this idea is connected to any of these ideas but are a bunch of simple graded "yes/no" responses enough to  match the accuracy of a single backpropagated ideal solution?

 ###2) Hopfield net:
 Buggy!
-Still occasionally converges to a single/two possible patterns.Which is just not right.
+Still occasionally converges to a single/two possible patterns.
+Which is just not right.
 How to run:
    Dependencies:
    * Flask